-- a. name of the awarded beneficiaries (consortium and its beneficiaries); - b. address of the beneficiary (legal persons) or reference to the region (natural persons); - c. subject of the grant agreement; - d. amount awarded.
+- a. name of the awarded consortium and its beneficiaries; - b. address of the beneficiary (legal persons) or reference to the region (natural persons); - c. the subject of the grant agreement; - d. amount awarded.

-Upon a reasoned and duly substantiated request by the awarded mono-beneficiary OR to the consortium (represented by the coordinator), the publication shall be waived if such disclosure risks threatening the rights and freedoms of individuals concerned as protected by the Charter of Fundamental Rights of the European Union or harm the commercial interests of the beneficiary.
+Upon a reasoned and duly substantiated request by the awarded consortium (represented by the coordinator), the publication shall be waived if such disclosure risks threatening the rights and freedoms of individuals concerned as protected by the Charter of Fundamental Rights of the European Union or harm the commercial interests of the beneficiary.